 🍂 Stay in the city

-Areas like the Fan, Ginter Park, and the University of Richmond are also hotspots for fall colors.
+Areas like the Fan, Ginter Park, Riverside Drive, and the University of Richmond are also hotspots for fall colors.
 You can also wander through Byrd, Bryan, or Forest Hill Park, or set up a picnic at Maymont.

 🍂 Hit the river